node-red/node-red.github.io/docs/getting-started/docker.md

 ### Startup

-Environment variables can be passed into the container configure the runtime of Node-RED.
+Environment variables can be passed into the container to configure the runtime of Node-RED.

 The flows configuration file is set using an environment parameter (**FLOWS**), which defaults to *'flows.json'*.
 This can be changed at runtime using the following command-line flag.
 ```
-docker run -it -p 1880:1880 -e FLOWS=my_flows.json nodered/node-red
+docker run -it -p 1880:1880 -v node_red_data:/data -e FLOWS=my_flows.json nodered/node-red
 ```

 **Note**: If you set `-e FLOWS=""` then the flow file can be set via the *flowFile*